aghaffar570/CloudCalc/README.md

 ## Demo

-First set up a postgreSQL DB on your local machine and create a database table with the name pokedex.
+First set up a postgreSQL DB on your local machine and create a database table with the default name pokedex (configured in package.json).

 Begin with `npm install`

 You can seed the DB with the given data in seed.js by `npm run seed` or inputing data manually.

-Lastly, run app with `npm run start-dev` and view on browser.
+Lastly, run app with `npm run start-dev` and view on browser on `localhost:3000`.